chroma-core/chroma/docs/CIP_Chroma_Improvment_Proposals.md

 ## What is considered a "major change" that needs a CIP?

 - Any of the following should be considered a major change:
   - Any major new feature, subsystem, or piece of functionality
   - Any change that impacts the public interfaces of the project

 What are the "public interfaces" of the project?

 All of the following are public interfaces that people build around:

 - Index or Metadata storage format
+- The network protocol
-- The network protocol and api behavior
+- The api behavior
 - Configuration, especially client configuration
 - Monitoring
 - Command line tools and arguments